sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_August_19th_2025-Summary.md

 - **Doug P.**: Insights into blob detection and adaptive filtering.
 - **David Ackley**: Personal project on a robot dog kit.

-These discussions underline the Dallas Personal Robotics Group’s commitment to collectively advancing knowledge through shared projects and experiences, paving the way for future robotic innovations.